gditzler/RU-EngrClinic-Fa2014/README.md

 # About

-This repository will server as the course website for Gregory Ditzler's Fall 2014 Jr/Sr clinic at Rowan University.
+This repository will serve as the course website for Gregory Ditzler's Fall 2014 Jr/Sr clinic at Rowan University.
 Students are expected to check for updates frequently.

 # Helpful Links